S4DIB/IBEX35-Factor-Model-Analysis/README.md

 **What the code does:**
 - Extends CAPM by adding **size (SMB)** and **value (HML)** factors
-- Provides more complete picture of what drives stock returns
+- Provides a more complete picture of what drives stock returns

 **FF3 Equation:**
 ```